tainvecs/chinholin/blog/2022-10-14-display-your-resume-pdf-on-github-pages/index.md

 - In addition, as the recommendation from [Configuring an apex domain and the www subdomain variant](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain-and-the-www-subdomain-variant) and avoiding the issue discussed in https://github.com/isaacs/github/issues/1675, I also added a `CNAME` record to point `www.chinholin.com` to `tainvecs.github.io`.

-- The DNS can take a few minutes to a few hours.
+- The DNS updates can take a few minutes to a few hours to take effect.
 The GitHub documentation also gives a heads up.
+You can use online tools such as [whatsmydns] to check the propagation status.
   > **Note:** DNS changes can take up to 24 hours to propagate.

 - Confirm your DNS record is configured correctly